 The OGC GeoPose standard builds on decades of experience defining the position of objects in geographic space and time.
 Conceptually, when a real or digital object's pose is defined relative to a geographical frame of reference it will be called a "geographically-anchored pose."
-All to a geographical frame of reference it will be calle physical world objects inherently have a geographically-anchored pose.
+All physical world objects inherently have a geographically-anchored pose.
 Digital objects may be associated with a geographically-anchored pose (for example, in a real-world overlay or on a stage).
 Specifically, the OGC GeoPose standard defines the rules for the interoperable interchange of geographically-anchored poses.
 As such, the OGC GeoPose standard defines a conceptual model, a logical model, and encodings for the position and orientation of a real or a digital object in machine-readable forms using real world coordinates.
 (For more on GeoPose, read the OGC GeoPose Reviewers Guide, https://docs.ogc.org/guides/22-000.html)